RubyBhatia/deep-learning-challenge/README.md

 The method like dropout regularization, adjusted learning rates, and early stopping-helped the model improve incrementally.
 To further enhance accuracy, additional preprocessing or experimentration with epochs may be useful in future.

 Reference:
-BCS(Xpert Learning ASSISTANCE) and class activities
-AI tools like Gamini and ChatGpt
+BCS(Xpert Learning ASSISTANCE) and class activities, AI tools like Gamini and ChatGpt,
-Classmates and peer assistance
+Classmates and peer assistance.